Aiman-G/Link_failure_Monitor/README.md

 '

-     For exmple, to forcr a link down : mininet> sh  ifconfig s1-eth2 down
+     For exmple, to force a link down : mininet> sh  ifconfig s1-eth2 down

      After this command the link goes down on two connnected ports: